How Much Value Does a New Kitchen Add to a House?

 Appliances

-Built-in appliances are popular these days since they tend to take up less space.
+If you plan on selling the home with some kitchen appliances, built-in modern appliances are popular since they tend to take up less space.
 An energy-efficient dishwasher, washing machine and fridge freezer etc can also prove a strong selling point when you put a property on the market.
 Coordinated appliances give an elegant, streamlined look to any kitchen.

 Storage

-Is there enough storage space in the new design to contain a kitchen parlour?
+Is there enough storage space in the new design to contain a kitchen pantry?
 This is an excellent solution for storing foodstuffs.
 If there’s not, then you could consider a pull-out parlour.
-Not only does this cut back on clutter, but this type of design feature – along with pull-out cupboards – also keep the kitchen looking clean and efficient.
+Not only does this cut back on clutter, but this type of design feature – along with pull-out cupboards – also keeps the kitchen looking clean and efficient.

 Flooring

-The type of flooring you choose for your kitchen installation can make a huge difference to its overall appearance.
-Light floor boards or neutral-coloured luxury vinyl tiles can help ‘open up’ a room by adding lightness.
 Then again, if the rest of the kitchen is neutral and you’re looking to add the ‘wow’ factor then a vibrantly coloured floor can work wonders.
-Black and white tiles can also prove a smart ‘café-style’ design touch.
+Black and white tiles can also provide a smart ‘café-style’ design touch.

 Tech and Gadgets